 Customer testimonials are the best form of social proof.
 Do include them so you can show prospects evidence that your products or services are worth their time and money.
 Create a picture of how you can help solve a critical problem and then sell them that vision to make it their new reality.
 You must be able to show a sizable ROI.

 By following the advice above, you’re bound to leave your prospects in awe of your brand.
 Don’t, however, leave them hanging.
 Give a clear call to action and tell them how to proceed in case they are interested.
 If they choose to work with you, inform them how that project would pan out and what the project timeline would be.
 Send an email to follow up on the presentation and be persistent while being professional.
+You can also work with the professional staff at Smith.ai to outsource your sales outreach to have leads called and followed up faster.

 For B2B businesses that rely on a sales force that travels for sales pitches, it’s hard to limit yourself to the virtual world.
 Well-developed inbound marketing—supported by digital and social media—can help develop a customer engagement strategy to delight and attract customers for B2C brands.
 For B2B brands that do not focus on non-personal vehicles for marketing, remote B2B sales is a skill that develops with practice and it needs consistency.

 While you’ll find it challenging in the beginning, slowly you will gain prowess and you’ll be closing more deals than you ever did.
-Since you aren’t travelling to meetings and saving on travel costs, your sales are even more profitable.
+Since you aren’t traveling to meetings and saving on travel costs, your sales are even more profitable.

-The time and money saved can be spent on prospecting tools like phone receptionists and live chat from Smith.ai. on your website.
+The time and money saved can be spent on prospecting tools like phone receptionists and live chat from Smith.ai on your website.
 All in all, virtual sales is a win-win situation.
 So go out there and wow your prospects online today!